 - Douglas Wagoner, FOCUS St. Louis Coro™ Fellow in Public Affairs, 2013-2014

-Coro Fellows emerge with vast cross-sector experience, self-awareness and increased clarity in launching the next phase of their careers.
-For more information on Coro, visit www.corofellowship.org.
+Coro Fellows emerge from the program with significant cross-sector experience, self-awareness and increased clarity in launching the next phase of their careers - and join a vast network of Coro and FOCUS alumni.

 No two days are the same for Coro Fellows.
-The rigorous, nine-month program has four major components:
+The rigorous, nine-month program has four key components:

 Coro Fellows are diverse, talented individuals committed to bringing about change in their professional environments and communities.
 Applicants include individuals who have recently completed their undergraduate or graduate degrees, as well as those with several years of work experience.